vijilAI/vijil-phala-webinar/README.md

 3. **Get** recommended guardrail configuration from evaluation results
 4. **Fix** by applying recommended guardrails (`rag-agent-guardrailed/`)
 5. **Redeploy** secured agent to Phala - now production-ready with data-driven protection
+6. **Test** deployed agents using the chat UI (`chat-ui/`) - interactively test both agents

 The `rag-agent-guardrailed` uses the **exact guardrail configuration recommended by Vijil Evaluate** after analyzing the base agent's security, safety, and privacy risks discovered during testing.
+Use the included Streamlit chat interface to test your deployed agents and compare behavior between the base and guardrailed agents.

 ## 📁 Repository Structure